CONNECT-platform/codedoc-docs/docs/md/docs/cli.md

 markdown files in `docs/` folder for you to get started.

 Codedoc will try to automatically guess a good title for your documentations, based on your project's repo and its folder name.
-To congiure your project according to your preferences, simply modify contents of `.codedoc/config.ts`:
+To configure your project according to your preferences, simply modify contents of `.codedoc/config.ts`:

 ```ts | .codedoc/config.ts